Test Code LEIS Leishmaniasis (Visceral) Antibody, Serum

 Negative:

-Negative results indicate the absence of antibodies to members of the Leishmania donovoni complex.
+No antibodies to members of the Leishmania donovoni complex detected.
 Repeat testing in 2 to 3 weeks if clinically indicated.
 Immunocompromised patients frequently have low or undetectable antibodies to Leishmania species.

 Positive:

-Positive results indicate the presence of antibodies to members of the L donovoni complex, the causative agents of visceral leishmaniasis.
+Antibodies to members of the L donovoni complex detected.
 Results should not be used as the sole criterion for diagnosis or treatment of visceral leishmaniasis and should not be used to diagnose other forms of leishmaniasis.
-False-positive reactions due to malaria infection have been reported.
+False-positive reactions due to malaria infection may occur.

 Clinical Reference